 SuVolta is working with multiple top-tier semiconductor companies and foundries/IDMs at a variety of process nodes, and has announced silicon results of its technology at 65nm/55nm nodes.

 At 65nm, SuVolta’s technology has been demonstrated to lower both active power and leakage power consumption by decreasing threshold voltage (VT) variation by as much as 50%.
 This reduced VT variation enables up to 30% scaling of power supply voltage (VDD) while maintaining performance, and eliminates the worst-case tail of the transistor VT distribution that causes the majority of IC product leakage power consumption.

 By enabling continued voltage scaling as well as leakage reduction, the SuVolta technology can cut in half the power consumption of 65nm process technologies.

 The DDC PowerShrink™ low-power platform encompasses SuVolta’s DDC CMOS transistor, as well as SuVolta’s circuits and design techniques that take full advantage of the DDC transistor.
-The PowerShrink platform provides the ultimate power and performance benefit.
-With PowerShrink, all transistors utilize the DDC technology.
-The PowerShrink platform can be integrated with both polysilicon or High-K Metal-Gate (HKMG) process technologies.
+The PowerShrink platform provides the ultimate power benefit and can be integrated with both polysilicon or High-K Metal-Gate (HKMG) process technologies.
 Benefits include: